 From 1991 through 2002, John served as Chief Meteorologist for the Univision Network and its Miami station, WLTV.
 From 2003 through 2008, he served as Chief Meteorologist for the local Telemundo station, WSCV Channel 51.
 While there, he became the first Hispanic to substitute as meteorologist on NBC’s weekend edition of the "Today" show, and did so multiple times.

-Among his many credentials, John holds the National Weather Association and the American Meteorological Society (AMS) Seal of Approval for Radio and TV weathercasting, and has won the Broadcaster of the Year Award from both organizations.
+Among his many credentials, John holds the National Weather Association and the AMS Seal of Approval for Radio and TV weathercasting, and has won the Broadcaster of the Year Award from both organizations.
 In addition, he is accredited by the AMS as a Certified Consulting Meteorologist and a Certified Broadcast Meteorologist.

 In 1997, Morales participated in Vice President Al Gore’s White House conference on global warming and climate change.
 John returned to the White House at the invitation of President Barack Obama in 2014 for the release of the National Climate Assessment.

 John was appointed in 2016 to another National Academies of Sciences (NAS) committee, having first served NAS between 2010 and 2012, when he co-authored the report Weather Services for the Nation: Becoming Second to None, about finding a path to modernize NOAA’s National Weather Service.
 He also wrote Huracanes: Conozca a Su Enemigo, a Spanish-language reference book on hurricanes in 2000.

 Morales’ volunteerism extends from board of directors participation in multiple South Florida non-profits, to mentoring young scientists, to having piloted for Angel Flight Southeast, an organization that provides free flights so children and adults can have access to far-from-home doctors.
 John and his wife Carmen live in Coconut Grove.